 18. From the very beginnings of the church, Christians have believed that the message of God's love witnessed to in Christ needs to be shared with others.
-It is in the course of sharing the message, especially in Asia and Africa that the modern ecumenical movement had to face the question of God's presence among people of other traditions.
+It is in the course of sharing this message, especially in Asia and Africa, that the modern ecumenical movement had to face the question of God's presence among people of other traditions.
 Is God's revelation present in other religions and cultures?
-Is the Christian revelation in 'continuity' with the religious life of others, or is it 'discontinuous,'

-bringing in a whole new dimension of knowledge of God?
+Is the Christian revelation in "continuity" with the religious life of others, or is it "discontinuous", bringing in a whole new dimension of knowledge of God?
 These were difficult questions and Christians remain divided over the issue.

-19. The dialogue program within the ecumenical movement has emphasized the importance of respecting the reality of other religious traditions and affirming their distinctiveness and identity.
+19. The dialogue programme of the World Council of Churches (WCC) has emphasized the importance of respecting the reality of other religious traditions and affirming their distinctiveness and identity.
 It has also brought into focus the need to collaborate with others in the search for a just and peaceful world.
-There is also greater awareness of how our ways of speaking about our own religious traditions and those of others can lead to confrontations and conflicts.
+There is also greater awareness of how our ways of speaking about our and other religious traditions can lead to confrontations and conflicts.
 On the one hand, religious traditions make universal truth claims.
 On the other hand, these claims by implication may be in conflict with the truth claims of others.
-These realizations, and actual experiences of relationships between peoples of different traditions in local situations, opened the way for Christians to speak of our relationship with others in terms of 'dialogue.'
+These realizations, and actual experiences of relationships between peoples of different traditions in local situations, opened the way for Christians to speak of our relationship with others in terms of "dialogue".
 Yet, there are many questions awaiting further exploration.
 What does it mean to be in dialogue when the communities concerned are in conflict?
 How does one deal with the perceived conflict between conversion and religious freedom?
-How do we deal with the deep differences among faith communities over the relationship of religious traditions to ethnicity, cultural practices, and the state?
+How do we deal with the deep differences among faith communities over the relationship of religious traditions to ethnicity, cultural practices and the state?

-20. Within the discussions in the Commission on Mission and Evangelism (CWME) the exploration of the nature of the missionary mandate and its implications in a world of diverse religions, cultures, and ideologies have drawn on the concept of the 'mission of God' (missio Dei), which affirmed that we are called to participate in the mission of God in the world.
-Several issues of CWME's agenda interact with the present study on religious plurality: What is the relation between cooperation with people of other religious traditions (for justice and peace), involvement in interreligious dialogue, and the evangelistic mandate of the church?
+20. Within the discussions in the commission on World Mission and Evangelism (CWME) of the WCC the exploration of the nature of the missionary mandate and its implications in a world of diverse religions, cultures and ideologies have drawn on the concept of missio Dei, God's own salvific mission in the world, even preceding human witness, in which we are in Christ called to participate.
+Several issues of CWME's agenda interact with the present study on religious plurality: What is the relation between cooperation with people of other religious traditions (for justice and peace), involvement in inter-religious dialogue, and the evangelistic mandate of the church?
 What are the consequences of the intrinsic relation between cultures and religions for the inculturation approach in mission?
-What are the implications for interfaith relations if mission is understood as building healing and reconciling communities within a pneumatological framework?
+What are the implications for interfaith relations if mission focuses, as the 2005 conference on world mission and evangelism suggests, on building healing and reconciling communities?